kouamdo/LB-vEPC-5GCore/README.md

 assuming that all pods are running well and you want to mount NAT LB for exemple.
 So we will deploy it using docker container

-Finally , you can look at the log inside srsLTE_LB pods
+Finally , you can look at the log inside srsLTE_LB with full NAT pods

 ```
 docker run -it --privileged --name mme-lb ubuntu:focal bash